slcs-jsc/mptrac/README.md

 Massive-Parallel Trajectory Calculations (MPTRAC) is a high-performance Lagrangian particle dispersion model designed to simulate and analyze atmospheric transport processes in the free troposphere and stratosphere.

-MPTRAC leverages massive parallelization to efficiently handle large-scale trajectory calculations, making it an invaluable tool for researchers and scientists studying atmospheric dynamics, pollutant dispersion, and stratospheric transport events.
+MPTRAC leverages massive parallelization to efficiently handle large-scale trajectory calculations, making it a helpful tool for researchers and scientists studying atmospheric dynamics, pollutant dispersion, and stratospheric transport events.

-The model's primary focus is on accurately tracking the movement of air parcels and particles over extended periods and vast spatial domains.
+The model's primary focus is on accurately tracking the movement of air parcels and particles over extended periods of time and large spatial domains.
 It accounts for complex atmospheric processes, including advection, turbulent diffusion, and various meteorological influences, by integrating high-resolution meteorological data.

 MPTRAC is used in applications such as:

-- Tracking long-range transport of pollutants, including aerosols and greenhouse gases.
+- Tracking long-range transport of pollutants, including aerosol particles and trace gases.

 - Volcanic ash dispersion modeling to predict ash cloud movement and impact.